johndangerstorey/mollusk/v1_contracts/README.md

 Mollusk is a grant-making DAO / Guild and a radical experiment in voluntary incentive alignment to overcome the "tragedy of the commons".
 Our objective is to accelerate the development of public Ethereum infrastructure that many teams need but don't want to pay for on their own.
 By pooling our ETH, teams building on Ethereum can collectively fund open-source work we decide is in our common interest.

 This documentation will focus on the Mollusk DAO system design and smart contracts.
-For a deeper explanation of the philosophy behind Mollusk, please read our [whitepaper](https://github.com/MolluskVentures/Whitepaper/blob/master/Whitepaper.pdf) as well as the Slate Star Codex post, [Meditations on Mollusk](http://slatestarcodex.com/2014/07/30/meditations-on-mollusk/), which served as inspiration.
+For a deeper explanation of the philosophy behind Moloch, please read our [whitepaper](https://github.com/MolochVentures/Whitepaper/blob/master/Whitepaper.pdf) as well as the Slate Star Codex post, [Meditations on Mollusk](http://slatestarcodex.com/2014/07/30/meditations-on-moloch/), which served as inspiration.

 ## Design Principles